-Saffron is one of the highly prized spices known since antiquity for its color, flavor and medicinal properties.
+Saffron is one of the highly prized spices known since antiquity for its color, flavor, and medicinal properties.
 It is the dried "stigma" or threads of the flower of the Crocus sativus plant.
 It is a bulbous perennial plant that belongs to the family of Iridaceae, in the genus, Crocus, and known botanically as Crocus sativus.

-This exotic spice is a native of Southern Europe and today cultivated worldwide in many countries, particularly in Spain, Italy, France, Greece, Turkey, Iran, and in the Indian state of Jammu and Kashmir.
+This exotic spice is a native of Southern Europe and is today cultivated worldwide in many countries, particularly in Spain, Italy, France, Greece, Turkey, Iran, and in the Indian state of Jammu and Kashmir.

 |Saffron plant (Crocus sativus).
-Note for lavender color flower and stigma (threads).||Beautiful saffron threads.|
+Note lavender color flower and stigma (threads).||Beautiful saffron threads.|

 Their flower pistils compose several essential volatile oils, but the most important of them all is safranal which gives saffron its pleasant flavor.
 Other volatile oils in saffron are cineole, phenethenol, pinene, borneol, geraniol, limonene, p-cymene, linalool, terpinen-4-oil, etc.

-|Saffron rice with pomegranate seeds
+|Saffron rice seasoned with barberry seeds.|

 Just a pinch of fresh saffron is enough to enhance the flavor and color of the entire recipe.

 There are several methods to use it in the kitchen. the whole stigma can be added directly to the preparations, or often, the threads are ground to paste using traditional mortar and pestle and added to the recipes.
 In the third method, a pinch of saffron is added to a cup of hot water, steep; add this water to the ingredients.

 Saffron is employed as a flavoring base and coloring base in both food and drinks in the Mediterranean, and Asian cuisines.